Editorial

 Content lead

-What: In addition to the UX work of transactional emails, lead-gen ads, and related landing-page copy for a cybersecurity company, I wrote a series of long-form articles about their products.
+What: In addition to the UX work of transactional emails, lead-gen ads, and some related landing-page copy for a cybersecurity company, I wrote a series of long-form articles about their products.

 Problem: As a company that had been dinged by the SEC three times for making fraudulent claims, Norton asked me to partner closely with compliance and create informative articles to help people understand their risks and where Norton’s products could “help” protect their identity.

-Fix: I launched a newsletter for the brand that quickly gained a readership of 300K+ and distributed articles, which informed customers of potential threats, how the brand’s products could help protect them, and accurate information on making good choices for their needs.
+Fix: I launched a newsletter for the brand that quickly gained a readership of 300K+, and distributed articles, which informed customers of potential threats, how the brand’s products could help protect them, and accurate information on making good choices for their needs.

 Result: Dozens of articles that (to the shock of all the stakeholders) needed NO edits from legal because they were legally accurate, well written, and customer focused.